RechieKho/pmtiles-host/README.md

 | Longitude | 101.63442 | 101.670031 |
 | Latitude | 3.104887 | 3.140746 |

-The suggested maximum zoom is 16.
+The suggested minimum zoom is 16.

 > [!WARNING]
 >